webcpu/SmalltalkVimMode/README.md

 `^` moves the cursor to the first non-empty character of the line

+`g_` moves the cursor to the last non-empty character of the line

 `w` move forward one word (next alphanumeric word)

 `W` move forward one word (delimited by a white space)